lenincompres/DOM.create/README.md

 }, someElement, true);
 ```

-A *true* boolean may be passed too, to indicate the new structure should **replace** any existing one in the element, instead of the default **append** mode.
+A *true* boolean may be passed too, to indicate if the new structure should **replace** any existing one in the element, instead of the default **append** mode.
-Specifying *false* here will **prepend** the struture instead.
+Specify *false* here to **prepend** the structure instead.

-You may also provide a string to indicate the tag for a new element, where the DOM structure will be created.
+You may also provide a *string* to indicate the tag for a new element, where the DOM structure will be created.
 The following example creates a *main* element inside the *someElement*.
 It returns this *main* element.

 ```javascript